 (iv) Transfer of risk to government.

-Recognising that reporting and monitoring capacity as well as data availability differ across countries, the methodology recommends a phased approach to move from existing OECD, IEA and IMF global datasets to a process that incorporates national figures as they become available, hence the utility of bringing the three datasets together in one site.
+Subsidy reporting, monitoring capacity, and data availability differ across economies.
+The methodology therefore recommends a phased approach to move from existing OECD, IEA and IMF global datasets to a process that incorporates national figures as they become available.

-The fossil-fuel subsidies in the Fossil Fuel Subsidy Tracker are categorised by Fuel type, Beneficiaries, and Support mechanism.
+The fossil-fuel subsidies and other support measures in the Fossil Fuel Subsidy Tracker are categorised by Fuel type, Beneficiaries, and Support mechanism.